iavs-org/VegX/README.md

 stored in plain-text ASCII format).
 Visit folder [vegxschema](https://github.com/miquelcaceres/VegX/tree/master/vegxschema) to see the XML schema representation of the standard.
-This schema should be used to evaluate whether a given Veg-X XML document conforms to schema definitions.
+This schema should be used to evaluate whether a given Veg-X XML document conforms to the definitions and data structure of the standard.

 ## An R package to use the Veg-X standard